Holomorphic curves in exploded manifolds: Kuranishi structure: Construction of an embedded Kuranishi structure

-Theorem \ref{V moduli stack} states that if $\mathcal U$ is small enough the moduli stack of curves $\hat h$ in $\mathcal U$ so that $\dbar h$ is a section of $V(h)$ is represented by the quotient of some family $\hat f'$ of curves by an automorphism group $G'$.
-Theorem \ref{regularity theorem} then implies that at all holomorphic curves in a neighborhood of $f$ in $\hat f'$, $V$ is strongly transverse to $D\dbar$.
-Lemma \ref{k extend} on page \pageref{k extend} states that in a neighborhood of $f$ in $\hat f'$ there exists a family of sub vectorbundles $K_{t}$ of $T_{\hat f'}\Msw\ov{\hat{\ex B}}$ which restrict to holomorphic curves $f'$ to be
+We have chosen $V$ so that $V(f)$ is strongly transverse to $D\dbar$ restricted to $\ker T_{f}{\fun\Phi}$.
+Such strong transversality will also hold at all holomorphic curves in a neighborhood of $f$: Theorem \ref{V moduli stack} states that, if $\mathcal U$ is small enough, the moduli stack $\dbar^{-1}V\subset \mathcal U$ is represented by the quotient of some family $\hat f'$ of curves by an automorphism group $G'$.
+Theorem \ref{regularity theorem} then implies that, at all holomorphic curves $f'$ in a neighborhood of $f$ in $\hat f'$, $V$ is strongly transverse to $D\dbar$ when restricted to $\ker T_{f'}{\fun\Phi}$; see also Lemma \ref{k extend}.
+In particular, as $T_{f'}{\fun\Phi}$ is surjective, this is equivalent to requiring that $V(f')$ is strongly transverse to $D\dbar$, and that